-It’s important to note that our history is diverse and that many companies in the Fletcher Building group have beginnings that go back even further than the early 1990s.
-Many of these businesses share Fletcher’s humble beginnings, pioneer spirit and that deep commitment to finding innovative ways to meet the needs of their customers.
+It’s important to note that our history is diverse and that many companies in the Fletcher Building group have beginnings that go back even further than the early 1900s.
+Many of these businesses share Fletcher’s humble beginnings, pioneering spirit, and deep commitment to finding innovative ways to meet the needs of their customers.

-For example, Higgins, a recent 2016 acquisition, was established by brothers, continuing that values-based, family focus that has remained a constant throughout our entire history.
-GBC Winstone is another company which grew thanks to a strong partnership of brothers.
+For example, Higgins was established by brothers, continuing that values-based, family focus that has remained a constant throughout our entire history.
+Winstone Aggregates is another company which grew thanks to a strong partnership of brothers.
 It was founded by William Winstone in 1864 who started with a single coal cart.
 It is now one of New Zealand's largest aggregates businesses.

-Since the millennium, Fletcher Building has been expanding through strategic merger and acquisition activity – like Laminex and Formica – which have further strengthened the core building business.
+Since the millennium, Fletcher Building has been expanding through strategic merger and acquisition activity – like Laminex, which has further strengthened the core building business.
 Since the days of James Fletcher and his brothers we’ve been about building a great company, and no doubt we’ll continue to refine our portfolio as the needs of our customers and communities require us to.